 With Microsoft Teams, there's lots of flexibility for use and many opportunities to facilitate learning, but it's going to take dedication and oversight to get it right.
 Teachers can provide learning experiences that allow students to take ownership and develop organizational skills as they communicate and collaborate with others.
-Differentiation by ability, learning needs, and interests is easy when you create assignments for either collaborative or independent endeavors, especially when paired with tools like OneNote's Immersive Reader, Polly's quick polls, or Trello's project management features.
-And opportunities for one-on-one or small-group online tutoring sessions can be a huge benefit for students struggling with class content, giving teachers an opportunity to build relationships in a way that will likely mimic students' future school and work experience.
-Finally, teachers can easily create groups from different classes and grade levels, opening up lots of possibilities for cross-curricular and multi-grade level initiatives.
+Differentiation by ability, learning needs, and interests is easy when you create assignments for either collaborative or independent endeavors, especially when paired with tools like One Note's Immersive Reader, Miro, and Kahoot.
+And opportunities for one-on-one or small-group online tutoring sessions can be a huge benefit for students struggling with class content, giving teachers flexible opportunities to build relationships.
+The LMS features that enable teachers to post assignments and monitor student progress through the Insights app can be especially useful for managing learning in one place.
+Finally, teachers can easily create groups from different classes and grade levels, opening up lots of possibilities for cross-curricular and multi-grade-level initiatives.